fkie-cad/hexter/README.md

 ### REQUIREMENTS ###
  - The google c++ testing framework gtest [1]
  - A c++ compiler available to cmake
- - hexter compiled with uncommented TESTING flag in Globals.h

 The test may be built with the target_name=hexter_tests which is the name of the test program as well.